Learn how to make a There are Flowers Everywhere DIY Glass Sign for your home, as a gift for a wedding or any occasion.

 How to Make an Easy DIY Glass Sign

 Design Space will then connect to your Cricut machine.
 Once connected, you’ll be prompted to load your mat.
-With a piece of vinyl cut 12”x12” (or appropriate size for your project) and placed vinyl side up on the 12” long mat, load it into your machine, making sure to place the top edge of the mat under the guides on the machine so the top is touching the wheels.
+With a piece of vinyl cut 12”x12” (or the appropriate size for your project) and placed vinyl side up on the 12” long mat, load it into your machine, making sure to place the top edge of the mat under the guides on the machine so the top is touching the wheels.

 Press the Load/Unload button.